egideons/ChatApp/README.md

 ![chatApp](https://user-images.githubusercontent.com/33707645/211301737-1d19ce28-dfd9-4da4-9233-6a9de3195815.jpg)

 # Web-based ChatApp
+  A simple chat application that can be run on any modern web browser

 - Designed by CodingNepal and edited by egideons
-- A simple chat application that is web based
 - This website is locally hosted on the pc using xampp or any local hosting software

 # LIST OF APPLICATIONS AND CODEBASES USED: